I met one of my neighbours this morning and he mentioned he was becoming a celebrant soon so he could marry two friends who are getting married soon.

 Please become an educated celebrant

 The art of celebrancy requires far more than a Certificate IV in Celebrancy, but to become a celebrant you need a Certificate IV.
-I’d be a fool if I recommended any other RTO over Life Skills Training for a Certificate IV in Celebrancy, and not because it’s CEO is my co-founder of the Celebrant Institute, but also because I meet students trained at other RTOs and so many are not equipped to be a celebrant.
+I’d be a fool if I recommended any other RTO over the Celebrant Institute RTO for a Certificate IV in Celebrancy, and not just because its CEO is my co-founder of the Celebrant Institute, but also because I meet students trained at other RTOs and so many are not equipped to be a celebrant.
 Over 75% of celebrants who have done the Certificate IV responded to a survey saying they felt unprepared after completing their Certificate IV.

-The Cert IV in Celebrancy is hard, some would say too hard, but it’s your opportunity to become equipped as a celebrant, so Life Skills Training is where I think you should train.
+The Cert IV in Celebrancy is hard, some would say too hard, but it’s your opportunity to become equipped as a celebrant, so the Celebrant Institute RTO is where I think you should train.
 As an added bonus, I help Sarah with the more nerdy and techie elements of the RTO so you might even get to see my face on a Zoom call.

 Even after the Certificate IV immerse yourself in becoming a better celebrant.
 That’s the whole goal of this website, the Celebrant Institute, a place where we pursue the greater extents of celebrancy, plus it’s a place for you to ask and learn.